International Student Admission

 - upper division course designation for students with more than one year of post-secondary/university education completed

-Non-native English speakers (regardless of citizenship) who seek admission to the University of Maryland must verify their proficiency in English by taking and submitting an official score report from one of the following English proficiency exams: Test of English as a Foreign Language (TOEFL) or International English Language Test System (IELTS).
-Please note that while TOEFL or IELTS scores are required to satisfy proficiency in English, the Office of Undergraduate Admissions will conduct a full file review considering all application materials submitted in the application package to make a determination about the student's level of English proficiency.
-Transfer credit for an English composition course from a U.S. institution does not waive the English proficiency exam.
+Non-native English speakers (regardless of citizenship) who seek admission to UMD must verify their proficiency in English by taking and submitting an official score report from one of the following English proficiency exams: Duolingo English Test, International English Language Test System (IELTS) or Test of English as a Foreign Language (TOEFL).
+While scores from one of these exams are required to satisfy proficiency in English, the Office of Undergraduate Admissions will conduct a full file review considering all application materials submitted to make a determination about the student's level of English proficiency.
 Please refer to the Office of Undergraduate Admissions website for more information regarding English proficiency requirements.

-Applicants Residing Outside of the United States: To enter the United States, international students residing abroad will need a passport from their government and a visa from the U.S. Consulate.
-In order to obtain a visa for the purposes of studying in the United States, the applicant must present a Certificate of Eligibility form (I-20) to the U.S. Consulate for non-immigrant student status.
-The university will issue this form to admitted students who have submitted proof of having sufficient funds to cover the cost of a program of study.
-Admitted students with personal, family or another source of private funding will be issued the Certificate of Eligibility form (I-20) in order to obtain the F-1 Student Visa.
-Admitted students who are sponsored by agencies, foundations or their home government, or are participating in an established exchange program may be issued the Certificate of Eligibility form (DS-2019) in order to obtain the J-1 Exchange Visitor Visa.
+Admitted Students Residing Outside of the United States: To enter the U.S., international students residing abroad will need a valid passport from their country of citizenship and a visa from the U.S. Consulate.
+In order to obtain a visa for the purposes of studying in the U.S., students must first be admitted to the university and confirm their enrollment.
+Admitted students who have submitted proof of funding to cover the cost of their program of study at University of Maryland will be issued the Certificate of Eligibility form (Form I-20) to obtain an F-1 Visa (Academic Student).
+Admitted students who are sponsored by agencies, foundations or their home government, or are participating in an established exchange program may be issued the Certificate of Eligibility for Exchange Visitor Status (Form DS-2019) to obtain a J-1 visa.

-Applicants Currently Residing in the United States: Applicants currently holding F-1 Student or J-1 Exchange Visitor status in the United States need to submit a photocopy of their I-94 Arrival/Departure Record, visa stamp and current I-20 or DS-2019 form along with proof of having sufficient funds to cover the cost of a program of study.
-Applicants holding another type of non-immigrant status need to submit a photocopy of their I-94 Arrival/Departure Record and visa stamp and must indicate if they intend to seek a change to F-1 Student or J-1 Exchange Visitor status.
-Upon admission and submission of the appropriate financial support documentation, the university will issue the appropriate Certificate of Eligibility form (I-20 or DS-2019) to the student.
+Admitted Students Currently Residing in the United States: Admitted students currently holding F-1 Student or J-1 Exchange Visitor status need to submit a photocopy of their I-94 Arrival/Departure Record, visa stamp and current Form I-20 or Form DS-2019, along with proof of having sufficient funds to cover the cost of their study.
+Students holding another type of non-immigrant status need to submit a photocopy of their Form I-94 Arrival/Departure Record and visa stamp, and must indicate if they intend to seek a change to F-1 Student or J-1 Exchange Visitor status.
+Upon admission and submission of the appropriate financial support documentation, the university will then issue the appropriate Certificate of Eligibility Form (I-20 or DS-2019) to the student.